stanford-mse-125-2025/mse-125-2025-website/assignments.md

 ## Assignment 0

-Due Date: Monday, April 4, 11:30am PT
+Due Date: Tuesday, April 5, 11:30am PT

 In preparation for the first discussion section, first install <a href="http://cran.rstudio.com/">R</a>, and then install <a href="http://www.rstudio.com/">RStudio</a>